chharvey/counterpoint-proposals/issues/98-block-expressions.md

 	};
 });
 ```
-Remember that a lambda with a single explicit return statemnt may be converted into an implicit return (with a fat arrow) …
+Remember that a lambda with a single explicit return statement may be converted into an implicit return (with a fat arrow) …
 ```cp
 my_list.forEach.((item) => {
 	print.("about to print item.");